h4570/gtasa-internal-trainer/README.md

 ## Getting Started

-To compile this trainer, you will need a c++ compiler and injector.
-I recommend mingw and extreme injector.
+To compile this trainer, you will need a c++ compiler (i used mingw).

+If u want attach trainer to gta, use dll injector (ex. extreme injector).

 ### Compiling